 You can make use of such essential cues to know whether the bird finds you trustworthy or not.

 If you hear your birds singing, talking, or whistling, that is a sign of a content pet.
 Voice and vocal expression is their manner of expressing hidden emotions.
 They can make different sounds of varying pitch to express love, sadness, or anger.

 They also purr to show that they’re happy, which may sound like a soft growl and nothing like a cat’s purr.
 Soft chatter indicates happiness, but it could be them learning to talk.

-4. Other Movements
+4. Excitement Movements

 If your bird is flapping its wings whenever you enter a room, it usually means they’re either excited or happy to see you.
-Tail wagging or flapping also indicates a good mood.
+Tail wagging or flapping also indicates a trust.
 But flipping of the wings and tail means the opposite, and you might want to see what’s upsetting them.

 Birds also have a habit of bowing their head when they want you to scratch it, which is them asking for affection.
 You must understand such prominent cues to identify how the bird is feeling right now.

 If the bird is looking for cuddles and asks for attention, you should take the hint that they trust you.

 Preening is a method where birds use their beam to clean and arrange their feathers neatly.
 This is something they don’t like doing in front of just anyone, but if they do, it usually means they trust them.